denismurphy/BinarixFormatter/README.md

 # BinarixFormatter
-Drop in replacement for BinaryFormatter
+Drop in replacement for .Net / C# BinaryFormatter